 - A central picture window that won’t open.

-- Two venting windows on either side that vary in style.
+- Two venting windows on either side that are available in different styles.

 What are Bow Windows?